Ari Kuncoro: Election

 Ari, along with several other academic figures, registered themselves as a candidate for the rector of the University of Indonesia in August 2019.
 Ari was announced eligible for the selection and he successfully passed several selection processes held by the university throughout September 2019.
 On 19 September 2019, the selection committee announced the three main candidates for the post: Ari from the Faculty of Economics and Business, Abdul Haris from the Faculty of Mathematics and Natural Sciences, and Budi Wiweko from the Faculty of Medicine.

-The final choice for the post of rector was made through an election, in which all 16 members of the university's board of trustees — with the exception of the outgoing rector — were eligible to vote.
-The Minister of Research and Higher Studies, which held a seat in the board, has a share of 8 votes.
-Ari won the final election with 16 votes, defeating Abdul Haris who obtained 7 votes and Budi Wiweko who obtained none.
+The final choice for the post of rector was made through an election, in which all 16 members of the university's board of trustees — except the outgoing rector — were eligible to vote.
+The Minister of Research and Higher Studies, which held a seat on the board, has a share of 8 votes.
+Ari won the final election with 16 votes, defeating Abdul Haris who obtained 7 votes, and Budi Wiweko who obtained none.
 Ari was inaugurated as the university's rector by Saleh Husin, the chairman of the university's board of trustees, on 4 December 2019.